aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/11-conus-12km.md

 +++

 {{% notice note %}}
-The steps here can also be executed on any cluster running SLURM.
+The steps here can also be executed on any cluster running Slurm.
 There may be some variations depending on your configuration.
 {{% /notice %}}

 In this step, you run the WRF [CONUS 12km test case](https://www2.mmm.ucar.edu/wrf/users/benchmark/benchdata_v422.html) job to introduce you to the mechanisms of AWS ParallelCluster.